 But note if doing the southern part of the hike so are the very big distances without any cabins at all.

 I did this trek as a camping hike, and this is a brief description of what I carried with me.

-The weather can change fast even during the summer, you can easily get full sun, heavy rain, strong wind and even snow in the same day.
+The weather can change fast even during the summer, you can easily get full sun, heavy rain, strong wind and even snow on the same day.

 So pack for both summer days and cold rainy days.

 There possible to do laundry machine wash (for a fee) in the mountain stations, NOT in the cabins.

 Osprey Kestrel 48L backpack.
-TOTALY USELESS would be better of carrying my stuff in a plastic bag.
+TOTALLY USELESS would be better of carrying my stuff in a plastic bag.